 Roberts writes candidly of the emotional wreckage spawned by his wanderlust — a forsaken daughter, a failed marriage.
 On the road, Roberts found solace in his electronic companions.
 His computer network became “more than just a business connection,” he writes, it became “the most stable component of my social life….
 CompuServe would quickly become my home town.”

-Computing Across America is entertaining as an adventure travelogue but it’s much more than a diary of one man’s search for tailwinds, modular phone jacks and self-awarcncss.
-It’s a witty, sweaty, slow-lane peck at America that entertainingly pulls the reader through the electronic looking glass, into the multi-dimensional world of information technology.
+Computing Across America is entertaining as an adventure travelogue but it’s much more than a diary of one man’s search for tailwinds, modular phone jacks and self-awareness.
+It’s a witty, sweaty, slow-lane peek at America that entertainingly pulls the reader through the electronic looking glass, into the multi-dimensional world of information technology.

 Happy to say, Steve Roberts is back on the road again.
 This time on a new 275-pound Winnebiko that boasts 54 speeds, five computers, two solar panels, a radio station and a novel eight-button “keyboard” built into the handlebars that allows him to type while he tours.